redelivre/wp-opauth/README.md

 to the array in callbacksuffixes.php.
 This step is optional, but does help the user when configuring.

+4. Place the favicon inside the favicons directory.
+This is also optional, but recommended as the icon is shown to the user when logging in.

 License
 ---------
 The MIT License